6. Consumers’ 9 New Rights Under Consumer Directed Care (CDC)

 4. Choose who supplies the care

-5. Approved Providers operate with financial transparency and accountability
+5. Approved Providers have to operate with financial transparency and accountability

 6. Choose the level of management of your Home Care Package that you want to exercise